millsguo/anit_cms_for_zf3/README.md

         - manage the case of a user who forgot his password.
         - manage comment's form
         - manage contact's form
+    When you create a new page through the form available in the backoffice then you must create manually the phtml file in the module i view/siteprivate/Siteprivate

 - Sitepublic :
     It allows to :
         - manage the display of the pages related to your public web site.
         - manage comment's form
         - manage contact's form
+    When you create a new page through the form available in the backoffice then you must create manually the phtml file in the module in view/sitepublic/sitepublic

 - Pagews :  It contains web services.
 It gives you pagearrangement object related to a page (public or private)